What You Can Look Forward to in the Carpentry Trade

 - Four percent worked in the industrial sector (e.g., mines, mills, and factories).

-The median wage for full-time carpenters in Canada is $25.00 per hour, but many earn as high as $37.51 or more per hour.*
+According to the Government of Canada's Job Bank, the median wage for full-time carpenters in Canada is $25.00 per hour, but many earn as high as $37.51 or more per hour.

 Cabinetmakers tend to represent a category all their own.
 Their special woodworking and laminate skills allow them to build stylish and functional kitchen cabinets and other kinds of furniture.
 As a result, the demand for their services tends to be fairly consistent with other carpenters since the items they make are needed for new construction projects and renovations.